-For Ancient Costumes Exhibition of the Xinjiang Region Museum, Relicase provided exhibition design services and Museum display cases.
+For Ancient Costumes Exhibition of the Xinjiang Region Museum, Relicase provided exhibition design services and all-glass, frameless display cases.
 All-glass, frameless exhibit cases were used to meet the high standard of the displays for this exhibition.
 With detailed information graphics as well as fiber optic lighting at multiple angles, the desired visual effect of colour, light and shadow complementing one another was fully achieved.

 In this costume exhibition, damages to the fabric exhibits were minimized through planar display.
 The targeted display cases were designed to ensure stunning display effects while protecting the items.
 Our showcases in this project reached unprecedented technical highpoint, strict humidity control, illumination for textiles that could completely unfold its aged heritage to visitors.